openresty/opm/README.md

     upload              Upload the package tarball to the server.
 This command always invokes the build command automatically right before uploading.

-    clean OPTION...
+    clean ARGUMENT...
 Do cleaning jobs.
 Currently valid option is "dist",  which cleans up the leftovers of the opm build command.
 ```